phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Under common law, which concerned itself with a leaseholder's (agricultural) relationship to the land, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
 A review of the applicable laws in 1968 found that landlords possessed such a disparity of bargaining power that tenants did not have a freedom of contract in any real sense.[^hulchanksi-tenant-rights]

-It became clear that tenants deserved protection for a variety of ethical, legal and economic reasons, and that applying old-school land law principles to the modern urban apartment rental was totally unsuitable.
+For a variety of ethical, legal and economic reasons, it became clear that tenants deserved protection, and that applying old-school land law principles to the modern urban apartment rental was totally unsuitable.
 Gradually the law caught up: Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.
 Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.[^yee-1989]

 Typically, this is framed as a conflict of self-interests between landlords and tenants; tenants suffer disproportionate costs when forced to move, and benefit from stability.
 But security of tenure doesn't just benefit individual tenants.
 The stability provided by security of tenure is the stuff from which well functioning communities are made of, and in that view, security of tenure is a public good.